rhysd/set-git-hooks-dir/README.md

 #### Rust

-Add set-git-hooks-dir crate as your dev dependencies and run `cargo check` to do the initial setup.
+Add [set-git-hooks-dir crate][crate] to your dev dependencies and run `cargo check` to do the initial setup.

 ```sh
 cargo add set-git-hooks-dir --dev